Gunter d'Alquen: As a prisoner of war

 In May 1945, d'Alquen was taken as a prisoner of war by the British Army.
 He was held at Camp 18, a prisoner-of-war camp on the grounds of Featherstone Castle in Northumberland, England.
 D'Alquen was released from custody in 1948.

 Later life

 After the war, d'Alquen denied any knowledge of Nazi extermination camps.
 He was sentenced to 10 years in prison.

+According to de-classified Central Intelligence Agency documents, as part of Operation Paperclip; d'Alquen was employed by the Counterintelligence Corps and was widely believed to have later been on a CIA payroll during the Cold War.

 In July 1955, d'Alquen was sentenced by a Berlin Denazification court to pay a fine of 60,000 DM, followed by a loss of pension rights for three years.
-He was found guilty of having played a significant role in war propaganda and incitement against churches, Jews and foreigners in the Nazi state.
+He was then found guilty of having played a significant role in wartime propaganda and incitement against churches, Jews, and foreigners in the Nazi state.
 After further investigation of d'Alquen's income from this activity, he was sentenced to pay another fine of 28,000 DM in January 1958.

-According to British intelligence, he was a member of the Naumann circle.
+According to British intelligence, he was a member of the Naumann Circle, headed by former State Secretary Werner Naumann, which attempted to infiltrate the Free Democratic Party.
 In the late 1950s, d'Alquen became a shareholder of a weaving mill in Mönchengladbach.

 He died on 15 May 1998 in Mönchengladbach.